akshaymogaveera/Object-sorting-using-Robotic-arm-and-Image-processing/README.md

 2. OPENCV

-3. ARDUINO IDE
+3. ARDUINO

 4. NUMPY

-**How to run the bot..?**
+**How to run the robot..?**

+1. Ensure the two jumper cables are connected to desired pins by referring the source code.

+2. Connect a 5V DC supply to power the motors.

-1. Run **classmoto.ino** in Arduino board which controls two servo motors and a dc motor.
+3. Run **classmoto.ino** on Arduino board which controls three servo motors and a dc motor.

-2. Run **colordetect.py** on Raspberry pi which is connected with a USB camera.
+4. Run **colordetect.py** on Raspberry pi which is connected with a USB camera.

-3. Ensure the two jumper cables are connected to desired pins by referring the source code.